Energy Conditions and Quantum Information: Energy conditions in general relativity

 While the pointwise energy conditions may fail in some restricted local regions, they may still hold in the rest of the universe.
 This observation suggests that non-local forms of energy conditions, which are defined by taking a suitable average over spacetime, may be more robust under many circumstances of interest.
 For example, in the case of Casimir effect above, although between the two planes, the NEC is violated along $z$-axis, since the two planes supply positive energy, if we integrate $\langle 0|T_{\mu \nu}k^\mu k^\nu|0\rangle$ along $z$-axis long enough passing through the two planes, we can have a positive energy value.
+In this respect, see also \cite{Ford:1978qya} for a discussion concerning the second law of thermodynamics and averaged energy conditions.
 In what follows, we consider generalizations of the energy conditions to the averaged forms.
 As we have seen in Sec.~\ref{subsec:focus}, \ref{subsec:sing}, and \ref{subsec:bh}, the energy conditions play a key role mainly through the focusing theorems, we will focus on the averaged SEC and NEC.
 As a weaker condition than SEC, the {\em averaged strong-energy condition} (ASEC) is simply formulated as follows.